Virginia · Off-grid & homestead potential

 Fairfax City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (VDH).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Fairfax City costs about $793k, based on the latest county data.
+Land in Fairfax City runs about $17,494 per acre, based on the latest county data.

 Fairfax City gets about 43.5" of rain a year, with severe drought in roughly 2.5% of years.